-This acceleration length may be a significant fraction of the light cylinder radius, thus it is not clear whether indeed particles stay in the midplane of the ECS during their acceleration by the reconnection electric field $\vv{\delta E}$.
+This acceleration length may be a significant fraction of the light cylinder radius, and thus, {as we argue above, the particles are probably not trapped in the midplane of the undulating ECS during their acceleration by the reconnection electric field $\vv{\delta E}$.}

 Similarly, in the synchrotron radiation-reaction limit where $ce\delta E\sim (2/3)e^4\gamma_{\rm sync}^2 \delta B^2\sin^2\alpha/(m_e^2c^3)$, the limiting Lorentz factor $\gamma_{\rm sync}$ for pitch angles $\alpha\approx 90^\circ$ is equal to